Misconduct in research

 As the state and its citizens, as well as commercial interests, require dependable scientific results, while it is also important that the public retain its trust in research, it is a self-evident fact that every researcher should strive after honest conduct.
 The Higher Education Act states that the trust in science and good research practice shall be upheld by the work of universities.
 Universities informed about possible research misconduct are obliged to investigate (The Higher Education Ordinance).

 The research ethics investigation "Good Conduct in Research" defined fraud broadly as follows: a researcher "intentionally and in a deceptive way departs from scientific requirements or consciously violates generally accepted norms" (SOU 1999:4).
 A more detailed definition was earlier provided by the former Medical Research Council:

 Fraud and dishonesty in research entail intentional misrepresentation of the research process through deceptive actions that fall into one or more of the following categories:

 * theft or plagiarism of data, for example hypotheses or methods, from another researcher's manuscript, application or publication (without supplying the source)

 * misrepresentation of the research process in another way, for example through incorrect use of methodology, dishonest inclusion or exclusion of data, deceptive analysis of data that intentionally misrepresents their interpretation, or dishonesty toward granting authorities (Riktlinjer för etisk värdering av medicinsk humanforskning, guidelines for ethical evaluation of medical research on humans)

-Science misconduct includes actions or neglections to act in research, that lead to false or misrepresented research results or imply misleading information about a person's contributions to research.
-In order to be held responsible, a person must have acted intentionaly or negligently.
+Science misconduct includes acting or omission to act in connection with research, so that research results become false or distorted, or so that a person's contributions to the research get misrepresented.
+To be held accountable, a person must have performed the misconduct intentionally or shown great negligence.

 How to report a researcher and what kind of investigation is required, is described on this page.